 - Ensure that your search committee has the broadest representation possible.
 Think first about the inclusion of faculty from the “protected categories” listed in EEO policy, but consider as well generational diversity, diversity of intellectual approach, and demonstrated commitment to diversity aims.
 If you are searching in a subfield that is underrepresented in or new to your department or program, it is sometimes helpful to invite a faculty member outside your unit but affiliated with the field to participate in the search.
 (This could range from giving a short presentation on the subfield to the department or program to full participation in the search.)

 - Keep track of candidates as they move through the search process.
 If the goal is to build a more inclusive pool of applicants, each step of the process—the building of the initial pool, but also the first thinning process, the making of the short list for interviewing and of the still-shorter list of on-campus interviewees—should aim to yield as diverse a group as possible.
-The Associate Dean for Institutional Diversity and Equity will share summary applicant profiles with search chairs shortly before the application deadline and at each subsequent stage of the search process.
+The Associate Dean for Institutional Diversity, Equity, and Inclusion will share summary applicant profiles with search chairs shortly before the application deadline and at each subsequent stage of the search process.
 A search committee might consider intensifying the search or even extending the deadline if the initial pool looks too homogeneous.
 And then, screen to include candidates.
 Screening only to narrow the pool may cause you to miss attractive candidates.